 Baby - How to stop from biting parents?

-I was wondering if you could shed some light for me on my situation.
+I was wondering if you could shed some light on my situation.
 My son is almost 13 months old.
 And he has recently developed a biting habit.
-His bites are anything from full on chomp to pinch like bites.
+His bites are anything from full on chomp to pinch-like bites.
 He does it for attention, for fun, or just plain because he wants to.
-We went through a biting phase before when he was 8 months old and I was breastfeeding.
-I did a bit of research and discovered that taking away the pacifier did the trick for that phase.
-Now it is a different phase.
 I have bruises from his bites.
 I've tried just about everything I can think of.
-I say no bite, he laughs and bites again.
+I say "no bite", he laughs and bites again.
 I say no bite louder, he cries, bites again.
-I say no bite loud and firm and walkaway, he cries running after me.
+I say "No bite!" loud and firm and walkaway, he cries running after me.
 When he calms down, it starts all over again.

 Ouch!
 I am so sorry for the pain your son is causing you.

 Most babies and toddlers experiment with biting; some even go through a prolonged biting phase.
 They are not able to express themselves with words very well yet, so anger and frustration often are expressed by biting.

 Some children bite when they are overwhelmed with too much closeness and want some distance.
 Others bite in an exploratory fashion, for instance while nursing or snuggling.
 Many little ones bite when they're teething or excited, just because it feels good.

 Some babies seem to have a strong need to bite, meaning this is just the way they experience the world.
 And, strangely enough, many babies this age bite as an expression of affection – their love is so big they just want to take a bite out of you, as in “I love you so much I could eat you up!”